sachatur13/DL_Code/README.md

 Reinforcement Learning.
 Epsilon Greedy Algorithm

 Day 23 - White noise, random walk data, stationary data - dickey fuller test, seasonality - additive and multiplicative.
 Analysing the seasonal decomposition plots.

+Day 24 - Autocorrelation, ACF, plotting ACF using the statsmodels plot_acf function, analysing the plot and making decisions, using PACF for finding only direct relationships and skipping out the indirect effects.
+Autoregressive (AR) model for time series.
+Using log likelihood ratio test for finding the best model and lag value.